2i2c-org/2i2c-org.github.io/content/posts/hello-world/index.md

 We'd like to announce the creation of a new non-profit organization[^1] that we call **2i2c**.

-[^1]: 2i2c's host organization is the [International Computer Science Institute](http://www.icsi.berkeley.edu/), a 501(c)(3) charitable organization.
+[^1]: **EDIT 08-2021: We are now a fiscally-sponsored project of [Code for Science and Society](https://codeforscience.org) and ICSI is no longer our host organization.
+We are leaving this section here for archival purposes, and to give credit to ICSI for their help in launching 2i2c**.
+2i2c's host organization is the [International Computer Science Institute](http://www.icsi.berkeley.edu/), a 501(c)(3) charitable organization.
 We thank ICSI for its collaboration and leadership in launching 2i2c!

 2i2c stands for **The International Interactive Computing Collaboration**.
 It is a non-profit dedicated to making open tools for interactive computing more accessible and more powerful for the research and education communities.